jonathansedrez/bun-playground/todos-api/DEPLOY.md

   - [ ] Security groups allow only necessary ports (22, 80, 443).

 🎉 By Friday, your **Bun todos-api** is live with a domain + SSL.

+---

+# Learnings:
+- By default Security Group only has the SSH; To access this by cli we should export this on "Inbound security group rules"